moddroid94/onthespot/README.md

 # 4. Configuration
 ### 4.1.
 General Configuration options
 - **Max download workers**   : It is the number of threads to be used for media downloads.
 Set this to the number of accounts you added.
 Changing this setting requires an application restart to take effect.
-- **Parsing Account SN**              : It is the number shown at left side of the username in the accounts table.
+- **Active account number**           : It is the number shown at left side of the username in the accounts table.
 The number is the account responsible for providing search results and parsing download url(s).
 - **Download Location**               : The root folder where downloaded media are placed in.
 - **Download delay**                  : Time in seconds to wait before next download after a successful download.
 - **Max retries**                     : Number of times to retry a download before moving on.